artrodriguezcabrera/arturo.in/README.md

 My personal website to display blogs, work experience, and projects.

-Website built with Astro and publiched on GitHub Pages.
+Website built with Astro and published on GitHub Pages.
-Using the Astro Theme - Super Solstice: https://super-solstice.vercel.app/

 # 🤖 Tech stack